Condos – How much should be in reserves?

 2. Thanks, Samuel.
 I really didn’t have the time to do it today…but it needed to be done.
 One of my great clients sent me the link to the Seattle Times article, so I wanted to get a practical “tutorial” out there ASAP as a follow up to Elizabeth Rhodes’ piece.

 Glad you found it to be both understandable and useful.
 It’s difficult to take a massively complex topic and boil it down to a blog post.
-Hopefully this will be one of those posts were, over time, the comments add an FAQ component that expounds even more on this important topic.
+Hopefully this will be one of those posts where, over time, the comments add an FAQ component that expounds even more on this important topic.

 While the impetus for the post was WA’s new law…the info is pretty much universal around the Country, except for the fact that a law was passed.